iTroxB/Hacking-Python-Tools/README.md

 # Hacking-Python-Tools

-About Directory where I store small tools and utilities that I program in Python, used to automate processes related to hacking in CTF's, breaking virtual machines, among others.
+Directory where I store small tools and utilities that I program in Python, used to automate processes related to hacking in CTF's, breaking virtual machines, among others.